ingchrist10/good-frontend-backend-/README.md

-building the backend in djan
+building the backend in django